 How many times a day do you choose YOU?

-Whether you only get stuck occasionally or you’re at a stalemate with your life or in an unsatisfying relationship, or you are repeatedly overlooked for promotions, below is a 5-step process that will help.
+Whether you only get stuck occasionally, or you’re at a stalemate with your life or in an unsatisfying or challenging relationship, below is a 5-step process that will help.
 No matter what season you’re in, now you’ll be able to sort through your inner confusion or fog and know what and how to clarify and communicate.

 5 Steps for Achieving Clarity in Communication